-Brought to you by the Valocity Research Team: Wayne Shum and James Wilson
+Brought to you by Senior Research Analyst Wayne Shum

 As the population in Auckland continues to grow, and the city continues to expand, the number of private vehicles in use continues to rise.
 There are currently approximately 1.15 million private vehicles in the city (Waka Kotahi NZTA Vehicle Fleet Data, August 2021).
 Unsurprisingly, the demand for parking has been growing along with the city’s expansion.